 There are a lot of salesmen out there trying to get our marketing dollars.
 They come into our offices, call us on the phone, and send mail or email, all with the hopes of getting our hard earned money.
 Then we go and spend thousands of dollars with them, because they made it sound so good.
-Maybe it’s on a chiropractic website, a pretty yellow page ad, or a telemarketing deal.
+Maybe it’s on a chiropractic website, a Google ad campaign, or a telemarketing deal.

 When the dust settles, you look back and realized you got little to no new patients.
 Oh well, at least you “got your name out there”, right?